yuvalmGS/gigaspaces-wiki-jekyll/xap97net/a-typical-sba-application.markdown

 ### The ISpaceProxy Core Middleware Component

 The `ISpaceProxy` component is a .NET POCO driven abstraction of the JavaSpaces specification.
 JavaSpaces is a service specification.
 It provides a distributed object exchange/coordination mechanism (which might or might not be persistent) for objects.
 It can be used to store the system state and implement distributed algorithms.
 In a space, all communication partners (peers) communicate by sharing states.
-It is an implementation of the [Tuple spaces idea|Concepts#tuple].
+It is an implementation of the depanlinkTuple spaces ideatengahlink./concepts.html#tuplebelakanglink.

 Space is used when users want to achieve scalability and availability, while reducing the complexity of the overall system.
 Processes perform simple operations to write new objects into a space, take objects from a space, or read (make a copy of) objects from a space.